Skint Dad

 Phone a friend

-While your loose change may feed you for a day or so and you can use up the food in your cupboards for a few more days, it’s not going to be sustainable for too long.
+While your loose change may feed you for a day or so, and you can use up the food in your cupboards for a few more days, it’s not going to be sustainable for too long.

 Do you have a relative or friend who can help?
 Could they lend you some money to buy food, or have you round for dinner a couple of times?

-It’s very easy for me to say, but I have to admit it’s not something we did.
 I felt embarrassed that we didn’t have enough money to look after our children and was ashamed to pipe up and ask for help from our nearest and dearest.

-It’s a big step to ask people you know for help but, if they can, they will try to help.
+It’s a big step to ask people you know for help, but if they can, they will try to help.

 Get free food